Sure, there are already a ton of guides on where or what to eat in El Nido.

 There aren’t just a few words that come to mind to describe the cuisine.
 Filipino food is a literal mix of over 100 Asian ethnic groups’ culinary styles- plus strong Spanish influence.
 If you ask some Filipinos, the food is all about deep fried meats and carbs.
 If you ask me, it’s really about vegetables, stews, and shrimp paste.

 But, I totally see the reluctance to try Filipino food in El Nido.
 It’s hard to know what you want to eat if you’re not already familiar with the food, or if you’re not traveling with someone who knows about it– especially when the more familiar “pizza” is tasty and everywhere.

 So today you can pretend I’m your part Filipina BFF, helping you get to know what to eat in El Nido!
-These are some of the most common Filipino dishes you’ll see served in El Nido, to help you decide what you want to try when you’re there!
+I grew up on Filipino food with my mom, grandmother, and family friends all cooking us delicious meals from all over the country.
+But these are some of the most common Filipino dishes you’ll see served in El Nido, to help you decide what you want to try when you’re there!

 In This Post